 The tax filing deadline has come and gone.
-With yet another tax season in the books, now is a perfect time to reflect and position yourself better for a successful season next year.
+With yet another U.S. tax season in the books, now is a perfect time to reflect and position yourself better for a successful season next year.

-But if you avoid dealing with taxes until tax time, those months can be unbearable—a time of panic and stress while you scramble to gather receipts and records.
-Even if you hand your annual tax duties to an accountant, there’s still work to be done.
-That said, treat your taxes like any other business practice: An ongoing process that needs your attention throughout the year.
-Here are a few tips to get you started.
+But if you avoid dealing with taxes until tax time, those months before you file a tax return can be unbearable—a time of panic and stress while you scramble to gather receipts and records.
+Even if you hand off your annual income tax return duties to an accountant, there’s still work to be done.
+That said, you should treat your taxes like any other business practice: an ongoing process that needs your attention throughout the tax year.

 Toss the Shoebox, Find a Better Way to Log Expenses

-Are you the shoebox receipt collector?
-Better yet, does your accountant cringe when you drop the box off at their office?
-The shoebox method is a highly inefficient way to manage your expenses, and it makes tax time even more stressful.
-Don’t wait until the last minute to add up expenses.
-Keep close track of them throughout the year.
+Does your team affectionately refer to you as the shoebox receipt collector?
+Or does your accountant cringe when you drop the box off at their office?
+The shoebox method is a highly inefficient way to manage your expenses, making tax time even more stressful.
+Don’t wait until the last minute to add up expenses for your tax return.
+Keep close track of them throughout the tax year.
 Logging them as you go is more accurate and saves you time in the long run.

 Separate Your Business and Personal Finances

-Automate your Accounting Process
+Automate Your Accounting Process

 Back Up Your Electronic Records